-G. Roll Bars and Roll Cages

-- Roll bars may be added.
-Roll bars may be welded in.
-Standard rollover hoops and covers may be removed if the resulting installation meets Appendix C.A, Basic Design Considerations.
-The total weight of components added must not be less than that of components removed. - 2.
+- G. Roll Bars and Roll Cages - 1.
+Roll bars and roll cages may be added.
+Roll bars may be welded or bolted in.
+Roll bars must meet the requirements of section 3.3.2.
+Standard rollover hoops, covers, trim panels interior parts and rear seats may be removed or modified for clearance.
+Holes may be added to the chassis to allow installation but may serve no other purpose.
+Factory seatbelts and airbags must remain fully functional once the roll bar is installed.
+The total weight of components removed must be less than the total weight of the components added during installation.
+Competitors are strongly cautioned to make the minimum amount of modification required to affix a given part and to not make unduly tortured interpretations of this rule. - 2.
 Roll cages may be added.
 It is strongly recommended that roll cages be constructed according to the Club Racing GCR, though they must be bolted (not welded) into the automobile and be contained within the driver/passenger compartment.
 A roll cage has more than four attachment points to the body or frame or has bracing both fore and aft of the main hoop. - H. Driver restraints as outlined in Section 3.3.1 are allowed.
 Seats may not be cut to allow for the installation of alternate seat belts or harnesses.
 Passive restraint systems may disabled but may not be removed.
 Removeable seat headrests may be repositioned using the original mounting hardware only if the OE components permit it with no modifications.
 This includes removing a headrest and reinstalling it backwards.
 A horizontal "harness bar" may be used as part of the installation hardware for allowed driver restraints provided it has no more than 2 attachment points to the chassis and is bolted at those locations.
 A C-type harness bar may also be used.
 It may have 4 bolted attachment points to the chassis (2 primary and 2 supporting connections to resist rotation).
 Truss-type harness bars with more than two (2) attachment points are not allowed. - I. Cars may add one rear trailer hitch.
 The resulting weight addition is allowed.
 The hitch may serve no other purpose.
 Factory tie downs and cosmetic pieces (e.g., diffusers) may be modified or removed to facilitate hitch installation.
 Complete or partial removal of the hitch is allowed for competition, provided it does not result in a reduction in weight compared to the unmodified standard configuration. - J. Tow bar brackets may be installed but may serve no other purpose. - K. Any item that cannot be held permanently in place by factory-installed fasteners may be removed.